zikula/core/UPGRADE-1.4.md

 Module Assets
 -------------

-Non-PHP Module assets are now located in a `Resources/` folder.
+Non-PHP Module assets should now be located in a `Resources/` folder.
 As follows:

     MyModule/
         Resource/